samwell-ho/openpgp-ca/doc/src/bridging.md

 `$ openpgp-ca -d beta.oca bridge new alpha-ca.pub --commit`

 ```
-signed certificate for openpgp-ca@alpha.org as bridge
+Signed OpenPGP key for openpgp-ca@alpha.org as bridge.

 The fingerprint of the remote CA key is
 B40B 4A74 45A4 2522 CE33  90C0 EF2C 4DD0 AD96 4FAF